juicedata/juicefs/docs/en/guide/dir-stats.md

 ```

 :::note
-Directory stats only stores single directory usage, to get a recursive sum, you'll need to use `juicefs info -r`, this could be a costly operation for large directories, if you need to frequently get the total stats for particular directories, consider [setting an empty quota](./quota.md#limit-capacity-and-inodes-of-directory) on such directories, to achieve recursive stats this way.
+Directory statistics only track usage for individual directories.
+To get a recursive sum, use `juicefs info -r`.
+This could be a costly operation for large directories.
+If you need to frequently get the total statistics for particular directories, consider [setting an empty quota](./quota.md#limit-capacity-and-inodes-of-directory) for such directories to achieve recursive statistics.

-Different from Community Edition, JuiceFS Enterprise Edition already put a [recursive sum](/docs/cloud/guide/quota#file-directory-size) on directory stats, you can directly view the total usage by running `ls -lh`.
+Unlike the Community Edition, JuiceFS Enterprise Edition provides a [recursive sum](/docs/cloud/guide/quota#file-directory-size) in directory statistics.
+You can directly view the total usage by running `ls -lh`.
 :::

-## Troubleshooting {#troubleshooting}
+## Troubleshoot {#troubleshooting}

-Directory stats is calculated asynchronously, and can potentially produce inaccurate results when clients run into problems, `juicefs info`, `juicefs summary` and `juicefs quota` all provide a `--strict` option to run in strict mode, which bypasses directory stats, as opposed to the default fast mode.
+Directory statistics are calculated asynchronously and can potentially produce inaccurate results when clients run into problems. `juicefs info`, `juicefs summary`, and `juicefs quota` all provide a `--strict` option to run in strict mode.
+This bypasses directory statistics, unlike the default fast mode.

-When strict mode and fast mode produces different results, use `juicefs fsck` to fix things up:
+When strict mode and fast mode produce different results, use `juicefs fsck` to diagnose:

 ```shell
 $ juicefs info -r /jfs/d